Sunday, November 17, 2019

 Being a motorcycle rally vendor is one of the very best jobs a biker could ever ask for.
 You get to travel, you're around motorcycles and motorcycle lovers, you're exposed to thousands of cool motorcycle related items, and many places you get to see lots of music entertainment.
 Some famous and some not so famous.

-Once the van was unloaded of merchandise and tables the Jam-On Productions staff ask that vehicles from inside the Farm Show Complex.
+Jam-On Productions staff ask that vehicles from inside the Farm Show Complex.
 This repeating process allows the next arriving vendors the opportunity to pull their vehicles on the inside and unload,

 Exiting the nice warm building was no problem on this particular day, for my vending spaces were located near the entrance/exit door, and it was still fairly early Saturday evening.
 Once outside the realities of cold weather set in quickly.
 Although official winter was still a few weeks away, the existing cold spell would never let you know it.
 It was so cold outside, that even in layered clothes, and a winter coat, it was still uncomfortable.
 There was no dilly-dallying around on my part, as I quickly made my way back into the well-heated facility.